 My dog’s ears smell

 Excess wax in your dog’s ears can also cause a build-up of germs.
 Check your dog’s ears regularly and clean them if needed.
-Dogs with ear infections may scratch at their ears and rub their heads on the ground, but even if your dog is not doing this he needs to see a vet about any odor coming from his ears.
+Dogs with ear infections may scratch at their ears and rub their heads on the ground.
+Even if your dog isn’t doing this he needs to see a vet about any odor coming from his ears.
 You may need to treat him with antibiotics or use an ear cleaner prescribed by your vet.

 My dog’s urine smells